Things Not to Do in Dubrovnik: 40 Local Tips to Avoid Tourist Mistakes

 Don't Rely Solely on Card Payments!

 While cards are widely accepted in Dubrovnik, cash remains the preferred method for smaller businesses, markets, and in more remote towns.
-Tipping via card is also not a common practice, so always carry some euros to ensure you're prepared and have more flexibility during your visit.
+Tipping via card is also not a common or popular practice, so always carry some euros to ensure you're prepared and have more flexibility during your visit.

 Don't Tip If You're Unhappy With the Service!